Information about the Program

 The Teaching Network for Early Career Faculty is a cohort-based, collegial program for faculty who consider themselves new, or relatively new, to teaching at GW.
-The time commitment is six two-hour sessions between October and March, plus a peer review process in February scheduled at your convenience to give and receive feedback on class sessions.
-We also read Small Teaching by James Lang, a highly-regarded guide to research-supported ideas for small, immediately impactful classroom techniques.
+We read Small Teaching by James Lang, a highly regarded guide to research-supported ideas for small, immediately impactful classroom techniques.

 Topics Addressed Include: